Denver’s Arapahoe Square Zoning Changes Using Form-Based Zoning

 Posted by Aaron Jagiel

-Denver City Council adopted in June of this year important zoning changes for Denver’s Arapahoe Square district directly north of the City’s downtown area.
-The zoning amendments are important because they will encourage growth in an area of Denver that needs to be revitalized.
+Denver City Council adopted important zoning changes for Denver’s Arapahoe Square district directly north of the City’s downtown area in June 2016.
+The zoning amendments are significant as they will encourage growth in an area of Denver that needs to be revitalized.
 The Arapahoe Square rezoning is an excellent example of a newer model of urban planning called form-based zoning.
 We at Burnham thought we would take a closer look at the Arapahoe Square zoning changes.

 Background to Arapahoe Square Rezoning